Mika Säppi

 Technology shouldn’t dictate how things are done.
 It should act as an extension of your thoughts, like a trusted colleague who understands your needs without you having to say anything.
 Technology’s role is to support content, its creators, and its target audience.
 Ultimately, it’s about creating a connection between the content creator and the consumer.

-My special skills include the following: Liquidsoap, broadcast automation, Fraunhofer FDK AAC, Opus, IceCast, HLS, CDN, internet radio automation and distribution channels, Logic Pro X, Sound Devices, Tieline, Comrex, audio production, Starlink, use of satellite-based systems in a crisis situation, macOS, Linux, podcasts, location recording, building and room acoustics, sound physics and mathematics, Dante (Level 3 Certificate).
+My special skills include the following: Liquidsoap, net- and broadcast automation and delivery platforms, Fraunhofer FDK AAC, Opus, IceCast, HLS, use of Starlink and other satellite-based systems in a crisis situation, Dante (Level 3 Certificate).
 The inventor of ABA.

-I have studied audio production in the United States at Berklee University, specializing in audio production, acoustics, and audio physics and mathematics.
-In Finland, I have studied to be a musician, specializing in jazz piano.
+I have studied courses at Berklee University, specializing in audio production, acoustics, and audio physics and mathematics.
 From time to time, I am on the more creative side of art, leading the Hevimessu special ensemble .

 In addition to everything else that's great, I have a remarkably fine taste in coffee.
 Right now, I'm brewing Lehmus Roastery's Lauritsala coffee in my espresso machine.
 Get 15% off your order when you write ROCKNROLLNEVERDIES in the coupon.